renaissance-benchmarks/renaissance/documentation/design.md

 arguments, to run the benchmarks, to generate documentation, and so on.
 The *harness* is written in a mix of Java and Scala, and is loaded by the *core* in a separate classloader to ensure clean environment for running the benchmarks.

+The set of subprojects in the `benchmarks` directory are the individual groups of benchmarks that share a common set of dependencies.
+A group is typically thematic, relating to a particular framework or a JVM language, and benchmarks in different groups depend on a different set of libraries, or even the same libraries with different versions.
+The bundling mechanism of the suite takes care that the dependencies of the different groups never clash with each other.

 The JARs of the subprojects (benchmarks and harness) are copied as generated *resources* and embedded into the resulting JAR artifact.